Prosecco wine: top picks for 2025

 Classic flute shape, retains fizz and suits Brut/Extra Dry styles.

-These DOCG areas represent the pinnacle of Prosecco Italy production, offering the most terroir-driven and age-worthy expressions.
+These DOCG areas represent the pinnacle of Prosecco Italy production, offering the most terroir driven and age worthy expressions.

 Many consumers confuse white sparkling wines, assuming they all belong to the same category.
 Is Prosecco bubbly?
 Yes.
 But is Prosecco Champagne?
 Absolutely not!
 Prosecco is a distinct style of its own.
+Here’s a clear breakdown of how Prosecco compares to other popular sparkling wines:

 • Prosecco vs Champagne

 Prosecco is fruitier, lighter and more affordable.
-Champagne is French, made using Chardonnay, Pinot Noir, and Pinot Meunier.
-It’s richer, toastier, and more complex.
+Champagne is French, made using Chardonnay, Pinot Noir and Pinot Meunier.
+It’s richer, toastier and more complex.

 • Spumante vs Prosecco